urluconceptual/social-cataloging-platform/README.md

 As an _author_, you can:

 * Use the platform to promote your books;
-* Completely remove your book from platform;
+* Completely remove your book from the platform;
 * Check your current followers;
 * Check your average rating, determined as the mean of the ratings that your books have gotten.
 ## Screenshots :camera: